AndreasSko/ios-jwlm/README.md

-# JWLM - Easily merge JW Library backups in iOS
+# Library Merger - Easily merge JW Library backups in iOS

-JWLM is an iOS app that allows you to merge two JW Library backups.
+Library Merger is an iOS app that allows you to merge two JW Library backups.
 It wraps the merge logic of [go-jwlm](https://github.com/AndreasSko/go-jwlm) (the CLI version) into an easy to use app.